wp-plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

+= 1.1.2.3 =
+Upgrade now for a code tweak for Send method SMTP and Gmail SMTP

 = 1.1.2.2 =
 Update now for 2 important framework code tweaks to keep you plugin in tip top running order.